nickc1/nickc1.github.io/skCCM.md

 The top plot below is `mi1` and the bottom is `mi2`
 ![mutual_info](/assets/ccm/mutual_info.png){: .center-image }

-As is seen above, the mutual information is continually decreasing, so a lag of one is sufficient to rebuild a shadow manifold (or a Poincaré section since it is noncontinuous).
-For series that are not changing as rapidly from one timestep to the next, larger lag values will be indicated by the first minimum.
+As is seen above, the mutual information is continually decreasing, so a lag of one is sufficient to rebuild a shadow manifold (or a Poincaré section).

 {% highlight python linenos %}
 lag = 1